History of Mali in Timeline

 In August 1960, Senegal withdrew from the Mali Federation.

-In 1960, the Sudanese Republic formed a brief federation with Senegal, achieving independence.
-After Senegal's withdrawal, the Republic of Mali was established.
+In 1960, Mali achieved independence after a brief federation with Senegal as the Sudanese Republic.
+Following Senegal's withdrawal, the Republic of Mali was established.

-In 1960, the population of Mali was reported to be about 4.1 million.
+In 1960, Modibo Keïta established a one-party state with socialist policies, nationalizing economic resources.
+The population of Mali was reported to be about 4.1 million.

 1962: Connection with French Government

-Since 1962 Mali is connected with the French government by agreement.
+Since 1962 (creation of BCEAO) Mali is connected with the French government by agreement in the "Franc Zone" (Zone Franc), which means that it uses the CFA franc.

 On 19 November 1968, the Keïta regime was overthrown in a bloodless military coup led by Moussa Traoré, now commemorated as Liberation Day.

-From 1968 to 1974, Mali experienced a devastating drought in which famine killed thousands of people.
+In 1974, a devastating drought that started in 1968 ended in Mali, but not before famine killed thousands of people.

-In 1988, Mali began economic reform by signing agreements with the World Bank and the International Monetary Fund.
+Mali underwent economic reform, beginning in 1988 by signing agreements with the World Bank and the International Monetary Fund.

-In 1990, cohesive opposition movements began to emerge, complicated by the rise of ethnic violence in the north.
+In 1990, cohesive opposition movements began to emerge in Mali, complicated by ethnic violence in the north.

-In January 1991, peaceful student protests were brutally suppressed, with mass arrests and torture of leaders and participants.
+In January 1991, peaceful student protests were brutally suppressed in Mali, leading to mass arrests and torture.

-26 March 1991 marks the day of a clash between military soldiers and peaceful demonstrating students that climaxed in the massacre of dozens under the orders of Traoré, an event now commemorated as a national holiday.
+26 March 1991 marks the day when a clash between military soldiers and peaceful demonstrating students culminated in the massacre of dozens under the orders of Traoré.
+It is now a national holiday.

-From 22 March through 26 March 1991, mass pro-democracy rallies and a nationwide strike were held in Mali, known as the March Revolution.
+From 22 March through 26 March 1991, mass pro-democracy rallies and a nationwide strike, known as "les évenements" or the March Revolution, took place in Mali.

 1991: Coup and New Constitution

-In 1991, a coup led to a new constitution and the establishment of Mali as a democratic, multi-party state.
+In 1991, a coup in Mali led to the adoption of a new constitution and the establishment of Mali as a democratic, multi-party state.

 1991: Relaxation of Mining Codes